A. E. Heath: Rowing

-Studentship at Cambridge University in 1892 in memory of her brother, a student of Trinity College, who had committed suicide in 1877 at the age of 23.
-Its object is the promotion of the study of moral philosophy and metaphysics among male and female students of natural science.) in 1912.
+Schoolmaster and Liverpool lecturer

+He was a temporary teacher at Oundle School, on the staff of Frederick William Sanderson in 1912.
+Though his "time at Oundle was short" Heath wrote that "it was long enough for me to learn the value of [his] method of approach, and to appreciate the new spirit which Sanderson was introducing into school science."

-He was a teacher at Oundle School, and subsequently science master at Bedales School, where one of the students he encouraged was Robin Hill, who went on to be a plant biochemist.
+From September 1913, he was science master at Bedales School.
+One of the students he encouraged there was Robin Hill, who went on to be a plant biochemist.
 (Note: Heath encouraged Hill to take an interest in natural dyes and in astronomy, and his first published paper (1917) was on sunspots.
 Robin attributed his success in the scholarship examination for Emmanuel College to Heath’s coaching.
 Heath also recommended Robin to meteorologist C.J.P.
 Cave who was an important later influence.)
-Heath can be placed at Bedales between at least 1916 and 1917.
-"A. E. HEATH, M.A."
-(Note: Unusually, the 'Cambridge M.A.' does not denote the completion of further formal study and academic award but is given as a mark of seniority if successfully applied for 3 or 4 years after B.A. completion.) of "The Flat, Steep, Petersfield" is recorded as having being elected to membership of the Aristotelian Society in 1918, and at the society meeting of 17 March 1919 delivered "The Scope of the Scientific Method".
+Another was Eric M. Rogers whose interest in physics, reports Fuller, was 'nurtured' by the "teacher of small stature, but possessed of a wonderful, eccentric intellect".
+Frances Partridge of the Bloomsbury Group, another pupil, recalls Heath, with "his basso profundo voice", "as the master I got on best with".
+Heath remained at Bedales until 1919.
+He published whilst there.
+Heath of "The Flat, Steep, Petersfield" is recorded as having been elected to membership of the Aristotelian Society in 1918, and at the society meeting of 17 March 1919 delivered "The Scope of the Scientific Method".

+He was appointed a Lecturer In Education at the Victoria University of Manchester in 1919.
+He was elected the same year as a member of the Manchester Literary & Philosophical Society and read a paper entitled "The disinterested character of Science in view of certain of its working maxims" there the next year.
 Before he left Manchester, he was also accepted as a member of the British Psychological Society.

+He then served as a Senior Lecturer at the University of Liverpool, from 1921 to 1925.
+Mayer records that by 1921 Heath was "giving systematic instruction" in the history of science.
+Whilst there he also served as an educational adviser to the governor of the local prison.